 NOTE – make sure all bolts are tight but do not overtighten the bolts.

 The roof tent mounting channels run across the tent base spaced 80cm apart.
-If you’re using roof bars and the supplied fixings, then the mounting channels will need to run across the roof bars.
+If you’re using roof bars and the supplied fixings, then the mounting channels will need to run across the roof bars (Compact & Explore Series).
 This means the roof tent will open to the side of your vehicle, the driver’s or passenger’s side depending on your choice.

 If you are using a roof rack, you will need to measure out the 80cm mounting space to pre-drill your desired mounting position and opening direction.